iam-saeed/iam-saeed/README.md

 👯  I’m looking to collaborate on open source projects.

-🤔 I’m looking for help with my job search.

 💬 Ask me about my experience with Bloom Insitute of Technology!

 📫 How to reach me: saeed@skdevelopment.org